artsy/doppler/app/views/content/terms.md

 19.2 We reserve the right, without notice, at any time at our sole discretion, to develop, distribute, market, acquire, license and/or provide (alone or with third parties) Applications or other products or services that are competitive with and/or similar to Your Application.

-19.3 Any other statement in these Terms notwithstanding, you and we are independent contractors under these Terms, no agency, partnership, joint venture, employment, or franchise relationship is created or implied by these Terms or any activity contemplated by these Terms, and you have no authority to make or accept any offer or representation on our behalf.

-19.4 Nothing stated in or implied from these Terms will give any party other than you or us any legal or equitable right, remedy or claim under or with respect to these Terms.
+19.3 Nothing stated in or implied from these Terms will give any party other than you or us any legal or equitable right, remedy or claim under or with respect to these Terms.

-19.5 These Terms, together with our [Terms of Use](https://artsy.net/terms), [Privacy Policy](https://artsy.net/privacy), and any other written agreements that you may enter into with us regarding the Services, constitutes the entire agreement and understanding between you and us regarding the subject matter of these Terms, and supersedes any other written, oral or implied communications, statements or understandings between you and us regarding the subject matter of these Terms.

-19.6 If any provision of these Terms is found by a court of competent jurisdiction to be invalid or unenforceable for any reason, that provision will be enforced to the maximum extent permissible, and these Terms will otherwise remain in full force and effect.
+19.4 If any provision of these Terms is found by a court of competent jurisdiction to be invalid or unenforceable for any reason, that provision will be enforced to the maximum extent permissible, and these Terms will otherwise remain in full force and effect.

-19.7 No delay or failure by us to exercise or enforce any right or provision of these Terms will be deemed a waiver of that or any other right or provision of these Terms.
+19.5 No delay or failure by us to exercise or enforce any right or provision of these Terms will be deemed a waiver of that or any other right or provision of these Terms.
 We will not be deemed to have waived any right or remedy under these Terms unless the waiver is in writing and signed by an Artsy representative who intends and is duly authorized to agree to such waiver on our behalf.
 No single or partial exercise by us of any right or remedy under these Terms will prevent any further exercise by us of any other right or remedy.
 In no event will any of these Terms be construed against us on the grounds that we drafted these Terms.

-19.8 These Terms will be binding on and inure to the benefit of you, us, and your and our respective successors and assigns, provided you may not assign or transfer these Terms or any right or obligation under these Terms without our express prior written consent, and any attempt by you to do otherwise will be void and of no effect.

-19.9 These Terms were written in English (U.S.).
-To the extent any translated version conflicts with the English version, the English version controls.

-19.10 The section titles in these Terms are for convenience only and have no legal or contractual effect.

 ##20.
 Contacting Artsy